bharathwajv/saas-boilerplate-react/README.md

 3, user list update - in progress (update roles column, avatar for user)

-4, tenant page prompt ofr contact info if new tenant  - yet to start
+4, tenant page prompt for getting contact info if new tenant  - yet to start

 5, create new user, update user, delete user - yet to start